Every year, ADLC recognizes our students’ accomplishments through an extensive Awards Program.

 Pembina Hills Local #22 – An annual scholarship of $1000 is presented to graduates (one from each PHPS Senior High School in ATA Local #22, including ADLC) pursuing careers in education.
 The principal of ADLC chooses the recipients of these awards based on qualifications that include success in distance education and an overall academic record of at least 70% in each of the four core subjects.

-This scholarship is awarded to students achieving a minimum of 75% in five designated courses in at least one senior high grade.
-Deadline for application to Alberta Scholarships Program is May 1 for September entry and December 1 for January entry.
+The Alexander Rutherford scholarship is awarded to students achieving a minimum of 75% in five designated courses in at least one senior high grade.
+Apply online when your final high school marks are available and when you are enrolled in full-time post-secondary studies.

 This scholarship was established by the estate of the late Mildred Rowe Weston to assist students who have taken courses through ADLC and intend to pursue post-secondary studies.
 Up to three scholarships of $1,000 each are awarded each year.